 Scheduler: The Scheduler daemon is in charge of the scheduling checks, the analysis of results and follow up actions (e.g if a service is down, ask for a host check).
 They do not launch checks or notifications.

 Poller: They are in charge of launching plugins as requested by schedulers.
 When the check is finished they return the result to the schedulers.
 There can be many pollers.

 Reactionner: The Reactionner daemon is in charge of notifications and launching event_handlers.
 There can be more than one Reactionner.

 Broker: The Broker daemon provides access to Shinken internal data.
 Its role is to get data from schedulers (like status and logs) and manage them.
 The management is done by modules.
-Many different modules exists: export to graphite, export to syslog, export into ndo database (MySQL and Oracle backend), service-perfdata export, couchdb export and more.
+Many different modules exist: export to graphite, export to syslog, export into ndo database (MySQL and Oracle backend), service-perfdata export, couchdb export, and more.

 It is a real advantage in a multi Data Center architecture: load-balancing or failover systems are easy to implement.
 Need to add a new site?
 Just add a poller in your new network!

 All you conf can be easily done on the main Arbiter.
 You won’t need to manage X different servers, just one split in X parts.